-The Clover Courier is typically sent on the 1st of the month through the Emma emailing system.
-This newsletter contains information on upcoming county, state, and national opportunities and includes reports on events already held by members and clubs.
+The Clover Courier is sent by email at the beginning of the month.
+This newsletter contains information on upcoming county, state, and national opportunities.
 It is a handy reference and contains educational information.
 Please read it so you can stay informed!
 If you would like to contribute to the newsletter, please email the 4-H Educator your information by the 25th of the month preceding the newsletter.
 We welcome your pictures, artwork, and stories!